 Place value die. a cube for tens and ones.
 Can easily be extended for larger numbers. hundreds, one thousands, ten thousands etc. Students can also build numbers with bean sticks or unifix cubes if they're not ready for base 10 blocks

-Attendance as they walk in!
+For attendance?
 A quick get to know you/math (counting and graphing) activity.
 Later in the year students can generate the questions and write them.
 Place on light colored paper, laminate, and questions can be added with white board marker.